brightcove/brightcove-player-sdk-ios/README-DIST.md

 **Why do I see a message in the log indicating that no source has been found?**

 This message indicates that the default source selection policy can't figure which source to pick.
 The default policy selects the first source whose `deliveryMethod` is `kBCOVSourceDeliveryHLS` ("HLS").
 If no HLS source is found, its fallback behavior will select the first source whose `deliveryMethod` is `kBCOVSourceDeliveryMP4` ("MP4").
-If no source with a `deliveryMethod` of "HLS" or "MP4" exists on the video, the playback controller will advance to the next playback session.
-When retrieving videos from the catalog service, most of the time the correct source will be chosen.
-If you aren't happy with it's selection, you can use `-[BCOVPlayerSDKManager createBasicSessionProviderWithOptions:]` and pass in a instance of `BCOVBasicSessionProviderOptions` with the appropriate `sourceSelectionPolicy` property set.
-If you are creating videos and sources manually, ensure that the sources are created with the appropriate `deliveryMethod`.
+If no source with a `deliveryMethod` of "HLS" or "MP4" exists on the video, the policy will select the video's first source (regardless of `deliveryMethod`).
+If you aren't happy with its selection, you can use `-[BCOVPlayerSDKManager createBasicSessionProviderWithOptions:]` and pass in an instance of `BCOVBasicSessionProviderOptions` with a custom `sourceSelectionPolicy` property set.
+When creating videos and sources manually, ensure that the sources are created with the appropriate `deliveryMethod`.

 [media]: http://docs.brightcove.com/en/video-cloud/media/
 [afnet]: http://afnetworking.com